-Impervious surfaces include any surface that does not allow water to infiltrate into the ground; instead water runs off the surface and usually down a storm drain and directly into a lake or stream.
-Any materials that are on an impervious surface will be washed away during rain events and end up as pollution.
-There are simple things you can do to better manage your impervious surfaces to reduce the potential for water pollution.
+Impervious surfaces include any surface that does not allow water to soak into the ground, such as buildings, driveways, sidewalks, and roads.
+Instead, water runs off the hard surfaces into a storm drain that leads to a lake or stream.
+Rain or snowmelt can wash away materials on impervious surfaces, such as fertilizer, grass clippings, oil, gasoline, and trash.
+In the water, these items become water pollution.
+You can do several simple things to manage your impervious surfaces to reduce the potential for water pollution.
 They include:

-- NEVER dump anything directly in a storm drain.
-Not only is that pollution, but it’s also illegal and you could be subject to penalties and fines including cleaning up the mess.
+- NEVER dump anything into a storm drain.
+Not only is that pollution, but it’s also illegal.
 Only rain down the drain!

-- Be aware of where storm drains are located in your neighborhood.
-Check them periodically and remove debris.
-This will not only prevent debris from becoming water pollution, but it will also reduce the chance that the storm drain will become clogged and flood during a rain event.
-The Macatawa Watershed Project has storm drain stenciling kits available.
-Contact us for more information.
+- Know where storm drains are located in your neighborhood.
+Check them periodically and remove debris from the inlets.
+This will prevent debris from becoming water pollution and reduce the chance of flooding during a rain or snowmelt event.

 - Sweep or blow grass clippings back into the lawn.
-Grass clippings contain phosphorus, the nutrient of concern in the Macatawa Watershed, so they will do more good in the lawn than in the water!
-Same thing applies to fertilizer.
+Grass clippings contain nutrients, so they will do more good in the lawn than in the water!
+The same applies to fertilizers.

 - Pick up and properly dispose of pet waste.
-Pet waste contains both nutrients and bacteria that rain can wash away into storm drains and our lakes and streams.
+Pet waste contains both nutrients and bacteria that rain can wash away into our water.
 Yuck!

-- Considering reducing the amount of rain water that runs off your property by installing a rain barrel to capture water from your roof.
-Alternatively, disconnect your gutters or direct them into landscape beds or the lawn where rain water will have a chance to infiltrate.
+- Reduce the amount of rainwater that runs off your property by installing a rain barrel.
+Rain barrels capture runoff from your roof and store it for later irrigation or slow release.
+Alternatively, direct your gutter downspouts into landscape beds or the lawn to keep stormwater out of storm drains.